ruppinlab/Immune_determinant_for_power_of_TMB/README.md

 Determining the immnue factors which can effect the Power of TMB in immnotherapy.

 ## Requirements
+Install the software, which involves downloading the code from GitHub using the below instructions.

 ### software and platform
-RStudio
+Rstudio

 Install R markdown

 pandoc version > 1.12.3

-### Reproducing results in the manuscript

-Clone the git repository:
+### Clone the git repository:
-It should take 5 minutes to install the software, which involves downloading the code from GitHub using the below instructions.

 ```
 git clone https://github.com/ruppinlab/Immune_determinant_for_power_of_TMB.git